VSI Archive Backup System for OpenVMS Installation Guide

 Note

-For the GUI to communicate with the MDMS server, you must have TCP/IP services on the node where you have the MDMS server running.
+For the GUI to communicate with the MDMS server, you must have VSI TCP/IP Services installed and running on the node where you have the MDMS server running.

 During the ABS/MDMS installation, the following question will be asked: